amandaghassaei/gpu-io/README.md

 	UnsignedByteType,
 );
-// Link webgl texture to threejs object. glcompute.attachDataLayerToThreeTexture(dataLayer, texture);
+// Link webgl texture to threejs object. composer.attachGPULayerToThreeTexture(layer1, texture);

-const mesh = new Mesh(
+const mesh = new THREE.Mesh(
 	new PlaneBufferGeometry(1, 1),
 	new MeshBasicMaterial({
 		map: offsetTextureThree,
 	}),
 );

-// Updates to dataLayer will propagate to mesh map without any additional needsUpdate flags.
+// Updates to layer1 will propagate to mesh map without any additional needsUpdate flags.
 ```

 More info about using webgl-compute to update mesh positions data is coming soon.